-These are the most common choice of needles for most shading.
-They have a longer taper that is usually the same as or greater than what is found in round shaders.
+These are the most common choice of needles for shading.
+They usually have a longer taper than round shader needles.
 Magnum needles are able to produce a lot of ink on the skin, which makes them a great choice for large color areas.
 They require fewer passes over an area, which means less skin trauma.
 There are a few different kinds of Magnum Needles.

 These needles have two rows of needles that are on both sides of the bar.
 They are much closer together than Weaved Magnum needles.
-This allows for more tight color packing.
+This allows for tighter color packing.

 Round Magnums are put together, so the tips of the needles arch together at the center.
 The idea is that the rounded edge will conform to the skin better, which allows for better dispersion of the ink and less damage to the skin.

 Blending and Mixing Tattoo Ink for Color Application

 There are times when the ink in your collection cannot provide you with the right shade you need.
 It is not realistic to have access to every color that has ever existed.
 However, tattoo ink can be mixed and blended to be made darker and lighter in order to achieve the correct shade.
 The only major rule to mixing tattoo ink is that the tools used to mix are 100% sterile.

 Any ink color can be made darker by adding a bit of black to it.
 Try to carefully add just one drop of black ink at a time, so you do not overdo it.
 Thoroughly blend the black to the color to test it before adding more drops.